 Ingredients for success with search advertising

 - 1 x campaign (minimum) – Group services into campaigns.
-For example, a law firm might want a campaign for each sector such as family law, wills, personal injury, etc. Budgets, locations, and extensions are all set at campaign levels so you wouldn’t want everything in one campaign as it would hinder relevancy and lessen the control you have over sectors and budgets.
+For example, a law firm might want a campaign for each sector such as family law, wills, personal injury, etc. Budgets, locations, and extensions are all set at campaign levels.
+You wouldn’t want everything in one campaign as it would hinder relevancy and lessen the control you have over sectors and budgets.

 - 2-5 (minimum) ad groups – These should be grouped into themes.
 For example, high heels, trainers, and wedding shoes.